 The inaccessibility of lending led to the establishment of companies like LendingTree, Prosper, and LendingClub.
-They gave consumers access to money when banks tightened their policies when it came to consumer borrowing.
+They gave consumers access to money when banks tightened their consumer lending policies.

 While fintech filled gaps, early companies were focused on profitability without considering the risks involved.
 This was advantageous for consumers because they were able to get much-needed financing, but posed great risks for the fintech industry.
 Without proper risk valuation, they exposed themselves to losses that resulted in the failure of many companies in the field.

-Tapling expounds on this, stating that this was mutually beneficial for both – banks would go to fintech companies “[to partner and] get to the market faster” and in turn, fintechs reach out to banks for partnerships “so that they could offload some of that risk.
+Tapling says this was mutually beneficial for both.
+Banks would go to fintech companies to partner and “get to the market faster.”
+In turn, fintechs reached out to banks for partnerships “so that they could offload some of that risk.
 There’s a certain book of business in that market lending space, where they don’t hold on to the loan, they originate the loan.
 They essentially take a finder’s fee for the loan and give it to a bank that’s going to service it, manage the risk, etc.”

 Eventually, fintech companies adopted better countermeasures and become more risk-averse.
 They also approached banks to propose mutually beneficial partnerships.
 This allowed banks to enter new market segments while fintechs were able to learn and adopt better risk management systems.

-So, what are some current trends in financial serices?
-We asked Tapling to give us a peak into the current and future landscape:
+So, what is the future of fintech and financial services?
+We asked Tapling to give us a peek into the current and future landscape: